aerogear-attic/aerogear-app-metrics/README.md

 * The `timestamp` field is a `json.Number`.
 This gets generated as a `string` field in the swagger spec.
 (Technically this is not an issue because the `json.Number` type is *actually* a `string`.)
 * You may see caching issues in the browser when the swagger.json file changes (not sure why/when this happens).
 Clearing local storage in the browser (via developer tools) should fix it.

+## Contributing

+All contributions are hugely appreciated.
+Please see our [Contributing Guide](./Contributing.md) for guidelines on how to open issues and pull requests.
+Please check out our [Code of Conduct](./.github/CODE_OF_CONDUCT) too.

+## Any Questions?

+There are a number of ways you can get in in touch with us:

+* Open a Github issue.
+* Start a thread in the [Aerogear Mailing List](https://groups.google.com/forum/#!forum/aerogear) (Open to anyone).
+* Reach out to us on IRC.
+The Aerogear team can be found at the #Aerogear channel on [freenode.net](https://freenode.net/) (Open to anyone).